-All students must be unmarried and never have been married at time of admission.
+All students must be unmarried at time of admission.
 A student marrying prior to graduation will be considered as having resigned from the academy.

 SCHOLASTIC REQUIREMENTS

 Prior to admission (but not necessarily prior to taking the entrance or college board examinations) applicants must have graduated from a secondary school or have established evidence of equivalent education.
 Transcripts of secondary school records or evidence of equivalent education must be submitted to indicate satisfactory completion of courses of study which should include English, elementary and intermediate algebra, plane geometry, and physics or chemistry.